-The RFVS is a group of motivated vets and vet nurses with a common interest in raw feeding and species appropriate nutrition in dogs and cats.
+The RFVS is a group of motivated vets, vet nurses and other paraprofessionals with a common interest in raw feeding and SPECIES APPROPRIATE NUTRITION for cats and dogs.

-To promote the principles and practical aspects of species-appropriate nutrition, through education of veterinary professionals and the pet-owning public.
+To promote the principles and practical aspects of species-appropriate nutritionthrough education of veterinary and other professionals and the pet-owning public.

 So let’s not talk in ‘definites’ – there is no right or wrong, simply different ways of improving our pets nutrition to greater or lesser degrees.